-Session Descriptions Social Studies Standards Other Standards (Please specify) Common Core ELA Meeting Four: Create a Structure Students initiate the company's structure by establishing roles, commence planning within business teams, and finalize capitalization decisions.
-Students will: Explain the five functional roles of the company and the essential responsibilities of each role.
-Relate the sections of the Business Snapshot with the business planning information necessary to identify for a start-up company.
+JA Company mogram Session Descriptions Social Studies Standards (Economics and Financial Literacy) Common Core ELA Meeting Four: Create a Structure Students initiate the company's structure by establishing roles, commence planning within business teams, and finalize capitalization decisions.
+Students will: Explain the five functional roles of the company and the essential responsibilities of each role, including collaboration and communication between teams Relate the sections of the Business Snapshot with the business planning information necessary to identify for a start-up company.
 Evaluate personal strengths aligned to each role and select team members for business teams.
 Evaluate the different means for raising capital and select an option for the company's start-up venture.
 Identify essential tasks for different roles in the startup by drafting Business Team task lists for each functional role.
-Discuss collaboration and communication strategies within and between business teams.
-ENT 4.4 Develop a management plan for an entrepreneurial venture ENT 4.1 Identify the cash needs and/or resources necessary to produce a specific product or service ENT 4.2 Identify sources and types of funding for a specific product/service business.
-Mathematical Practices 1-3 HSS-IC.B.6 Grades 9-10 RI.9-10 2,4,5,6,10 W.9-10 4,6,7,8,9,10 SL.9-10.1-4 L.9-10.1-6 Grades 11-12 RI.11-12.
-2,4,6,10 W.11-12 4,6,7,8,9,10 SL.11-12.
+3. People cannot have all the goods and services they want and, as a result, must choose some things and give up others.
+7. A nation's overall level of economic well-being is determined by the interaction of spending and production decisions made by all households, firms, government agencies and others in the economy.
+Economic well-being can be assessed by analyzing economic indicators gathered by the government.
+Grades 9-10 RI.9-10 2,4,5,6,10 W.9-10 4,6,7,8,9,10 SL.9-10.1-4 L.9-10.1-6 Grades 11-12 RI.11-12.
+2,.4,6,10 W.11-12 4,6,7,8,9,10 SL.11-12.
 1-4 L.11-12.1-6 Meeting Five: Launch the Business Students explore corporate leadership roles and responsibilities, evaluate personal leadership skills, and elect leaders for the business venture.
 Then, they organize their business teams, start deep dives into business team roles, and complete work on the Business Snapshot and Company Charter.
-Students will: Evaluate different leadership styles and the most positive leadership influence for companies in different situations.
-Assess personal leadership styles and reflect on what considerations might be important in decision making as a leader of a start-up company.
+Students will: Evaluate and assess different leadership styles and the most positive leadership influence for companies in different situations.
 Describe the significance of accountability as an entrepreneur and a student as it relates to a company venture and JA experience.
 Evaluate the different leader candidates, and elect people for the company leadership positions.
-ENT 4.5 Identify ongoing decisions that affect everyday operations ENT 5.1 Apply industry specific government regulations to venture Mathematical Practices 1-3 Grades 9-10 RI.9-10.1,2,4,10 W.9-10.2 W.9-10.4-6 SL.9-10.1,3,4,5,6 L.9-10.1-6 Grades 11-12 RI.11-12.1 RI.11-12.4 W.11-12.2-7 SL.11-12.1-2 L.11-12.1-2 L.11-12.6
+Demonstrate basic business planning by completing the Business Snapshot which outlines all the key elements to launch a business.
+Express the legal and social need for a company's guiding principles by developing and agreeing to a company charter.
+2. Reading financial reports (bank statements, stock market reports, mutual fund statements) enables individuals to make and analyze decisions about personal finances.
+5. Markets exist when consumers and producers interact.
+When supply or demand changes, market prices adjust.
+Those adjustments send signals and provide incentives to consumers and producers to change their own decisions.
+Grades 9-10 RI.9-10.1,2,4,10 W.9-10.2 W.9-10.4-6 SL.9-10.1,3,4,5,6 L.9-10.1-6 Grades 11-12 RI.11-12.1 RI.11-12.4 W.11-12.2-7 SL.11-12.1-2 L.11-12.1-2 L.11-12.6